 The penalty in Las Vegas for failing to yield to a tow car is $395 in fines and four (4) driver’s license demerit points in Nevada.
 In practice, however, Nevada judges are usually willing to reduce charges to a non-moving violation or possibly a dismissal.

 Some people may be tempted to ignore a traffic ticket for failing to decrease speed for a tow car because it is a relatively minor offense.
 But Nevada judges are quick to issue bench warrants to anyone who continues to miss court or fine payments, even if the person has no prior criminal record.

 In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about failing to yield to a tow car in Clark County and throughout Nevada.
 We discuss defenses, punishments, demerit points, record seals, and immigration consequences.
 Click on a topic below to jump directly to that section:

-- 1. Is “failing to yield to a tow truck” illegal in Las Vegas, NV?
+- 1. Is “failing to yield to a tow truck” illegal in Nevada?

-- 3. What are the penalties for “failing to yield to a tow truck” in Las Vegas, NV?
+- 3. What are the penalties for “failing to yield to a tow truck” in Las Vegas, Nevada?

 - 4. Can I get the charge reduced to a non-moving violation?